 This Cypress wetland lies between the Econlockhatchee River and nearby development, including a high school, residences, and pasture.
 It is dominated by bald cypress and contains relatively few invasive species.
 Because it is continguous with a major river corridor and is naturally vegetated, AA-16 is of high value to wildlife.
 It is immediately south of a junkyard and a small, open water treatment facility at the southern end of Pine Isle Drive.
-There is an relatively open portion of the river channel that is not overhung by tree canopy immediately south of AA-16.
-Within AA-16, under the recommended alternative there would be approximately one acre of impacts to Wetland Forested Mixed and approximately two acres of direct impacts.
+There is a relatively open portion of the river channel that is not overhung by tree canopy immediately south of AA-16.
+Within AA-16, under the preferred alternative, there would be approximately one acre of impacts to Wetland Forested Mixed and approximately two acres of direct impacts to Cypress (FLUCCS), for a total of approximately three acres of direct impacts.
 AA-16 contains part of the Sunflower Property, an Orange County Green PLACE, and a SJRWMD regulatory easement.